 Even the most formidable Fermento will be impressed with the brewer's bounty showcased at the Great Alaska Beer & Barley Wine Festival, held in Anchorage each January.
 With award-winning ales, barleywines and seasonal brews, there's sure to be a perfect mug of suds for every connoisseur.

 If you prefer slopes covered in grapevines to those frequented by mountaineers, one of Anchorage’s best selections of wine, is bottled up in the Hotel Captain Cook.
 The Whale's Tail pours wines from around the world, and serves up shareable plates to snack on with friends.
 Let your wine fancy take flight at Crush Wine Bistro & Cellar.
 Their flights - groupings of three wines - allow even casual enthusiasts to compare similarities and contrasts between different vineyards and vintages.
+Sip something sparkling at the intimate Bubbly Mermaid.

 Drop by the Alaska Denali Winery for a tasting of their wide selection of bottled wines ready for purchase or stick around and make your own.
 The experience is an excellent group activity, and wine is a wonderful host or hostess gift.
+Or find a bottle to take home at Wine Styles.